betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 ### Abstract

-Despite the critical importance of sustainable software development, there remains a significant lack of awareness among software developers and managers on the importance of practices and standards on the quality of the software product.
+Despite the critical importance of sustainable software development, there remains a significant lack of awareness among software developers and managers on the importance of practices and standards on the quality of software products.
 This article explores the role of coding standards, practices, and guidelines in mitigating technical debt and enhancing software sustainability.
-We have seen significant reduction in debt with the adoption of these standards which leads to substantial cost savings and increased efficiency in software development.
+We have seen significant reduction in debt with the adoption of these standards, which leads to substantial cost savings and increased efficiency in software development.
 Our aim is for this article to serve as a catalyst for organizations to recognize the considerable gaps in current software development project management and development practices and to provide a roadmap for assessing and improving the sustainability of their software projects.
 Imagine if debt can be reduced from 50% to 10%.
 At one organization, we estimate that this could lead to $100M in annual savings.